mblarsen/mongoose-hidden/README.md

     UserSchema.plugin(mongooseHidden, { defaultHidden: { password: true } });

-Doing it this way instead of adding it to the schema direclty allows you to conditionally hide properties.
+Doing it this way instead of adding it to the schema directly allows you to conditionally hide properties.
 E.g.

     if (app === 'web') {
         UserSchema.plugin(mongooseHidden, { defaultHidden: { "_id": true, password: true } });